KhenAharon/Space-Invaders-Game/README.md

 JDK should be installed.

-Run the following command in the terminal:
+Run the following commands in the terminal:
 ```
 make compile
 make run